 We might be required to spend significant resources to monitor and protect our intellectual property rights.
 We presently believe that it is likely that one or more of our competitors are using methodologies or have implemented structures into certain of their products that are covered by one or more of our intellectual property rights.
 On February 24, 2004, we filed in the Seoul Southern District Court, located in Seoul, South Korea, two separate complaints against Phicom Corporation, a Korean corporation, alleging infringement of a total of four Korean patents issued to FormFactor.
 One Complaint alleges that Phicom is infringing our Korean Patent Nos.
 252,457, entitled "Method of Fabricating Interconnections Using Cantilever Elements and Sacrificial Substrates," and 324,064, entitled "Contact Tip Structures for Microelectronic Interconnection Elements and Methods of Making Same."
 The other Complaint alleges Phicom is infringing our Korean Patent Nos.
 278,342, entitled "Method of Altering the Orientation of Probe Elements in a Probe Card Assembly," and 399,210, entitled "Probe Card Assembly."
 Both of the Complaints seek injunctive relief.
 The court actions are a part of our ongoing efforts to protect the intellectual property embodied in our proprietary technology, including our MicroSpring interconnect technology.
-We have been advised that in March 2004, Phicom filed in the Korean Intellectual Property Office invalidity actions challenging the validity of each of our proprietary rights or to establish the validity of our proprietary rights.
-If we threaten or initiate other claims or litigation against third parties for infringement of our proprietary rights or to establish the validity of our proprietary rights.
+In March 2004, Phicom filed in the Korean Intellectual Property Office invalidity actions challenging the validity of some or all of the claims of each of our four Korean patents at issue.
+We could incur material expenses in these litigations.
+We may initiate other claims or litigation against Phicom or other third parties for infringement of our proprietary rights or to establish the validity of our proprietary rights.
 If we threaten or initiate litigation, we may be subject to claims by third parties against which we must defend.
-Any litigation, whether or not it is resolved in our favor, could provisions that require us to indemnify our customers for third party intellectual property infringement claims, which wou
+Any litigation, whether or not it is resolved in our favor, could result in significant expense to us and divert the efforts of our technical and management personnel.
+In addition, many of our customer contracts contain provisions that require us to indemnify our customers for third party intellectual property infringement claims, which would increase the cost to us of an adverse ruling in such a claim.
+An adverse determination could also prevent us from licensing our technologies and methods to others.